⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 🔄

-If a recipe calls for cardamom but you prefer to limit it during pregnancy, our free Cardamom Substitute Finder covers 50+ dishes with safe, mild alternatives and exact ratios.
+If a recipe calls for cardamom but you prefer to limit elaichi during pregnancy, our cardamom substitutes guide covers safe, mild alternatives with exact ratios for 50+ dishes.

-Yes — cardamom tea made with 1–2 crushed pods is considered safe during pregnancy and can help with nausea and indigestion.
+Yes — cardamom tea made with 1–2 crushed green cardamom pods is considered safe during pregnancy and can help with nausea and indigestion.
 Limit to 1–2 cups per day.
-If you use black tea or green tea as the base, ensure total daily caffeine stays under 200mg.
-Plain cardamom pod tea (just pod and water) is caffeine-free.
+If you use black tea or green tea as the base, ensure total daily caffeine stays under 200mg (NHS guideline).
+Plain cardamom pod tea — just pod and water — is completely caffeine-free.
+See our full tea guide for more recipes.

 1–2 whole pods per serving, up to 3–4 pods per day, or up to ¼ teaspoon of ground cardamom per recipe is considered safe.
-These are normal culinary amounts.
+These are normal culinary amounts — the amounts used in everyday South Asian cooking.
 Avoid exceeding this without speaking to your doctor, and never take cardamom in supplement, concentrated extract, or essential oil form during pregnancy.

 There is no scientific evidence that cardamom in normal cooking amounts causes miscarriage.
 Some sources note that very large, medicinal doses might theoretically affect the uterus, but the amounts used in everyday cooking are far below any concerning threshold.
 No documented cases of cardamom-induced miscarriage exist in the medical literature.
 If you have concerns, speak with your obstetrician.

-Yes — cardamom is one of the traditional remedies for pregnancy nausea and morning sickness.
+Yes — cardamom is a traditional remedy for Nausea and Vomiting of Pregnancy (NVP).
 A 2015 clinical study found it significantly reduced nausea and vomiting in pregnant women.
 The volatile oils in cardamom (1,8-cineole) soothe the digestive tract.
 Sipping cardamom tea or smelling a crushed pod are both safe and effective methods.
+For severe NVP (hyperemesis gravidarum), cardamom is a complement to — not a replacement for — medical treatment.

-Cardamom in small culinary amounts is generally considered safe in the first trimester — and particularly useful because that is when morning sickness is worst.
+Elaichi in small culinary amounts is generally considered safe in the first trimester — and particularly useful because that is when morning sickness (NVP) is worst.
 Stick to 1 pod per cup of tea and avoid concentrated forms.
 The first trimester is when extra caution is warranted for all herbal spices, so consult your midwife if you are unsure.
+Sniffing a crushed pod is a zero-risk option at any trimester.

-Green cardamom (Elettaria cardamomum) is the safe and recommended type during pregnancy — well-studied, gentle, and widely used in culinary traditions.
-Black cardamom (Amomum subulatum) is a different species with a smoky, intense flavor and stronger compounds.
-It has not been studied for pregnancy safety and is best avoided or kept to a minimum (one pod in a shared biryani is fine; daily medicinal use is not).
+Green cardamom (Elettaria cardamomum) is the safe and recommended type during pregnancy — well-studied, gentle, and widely used across South Asian and Middle Eastern culinary traditions.
+Black cardamom (Amomum subulatum) is a different species with a smoky, intense flavour and stronger compounds.
+It has not been studied for pregnancy safety and is best avoided or kept minimal.
+For full details, see our green vs black cardamom comparison.

-Yes — cardamom’s carminative (gas-relieving) and cooling properties make it genuinely helpful for the heartburn and acid reflux that many women experience from the second trimester onward.
-Sipping warm cardamom water or adding a pod to warm milk after meals can help.
-However, if heartburn is severe or persistent, consult your doctor — there are safe medications available for pregnancy heartburn.
+Yes — cardamom’s carminative and cooling properties make it genuinely helpful for the heartburn and acid reflux (GERD) that many women experience from the second trimester onward.
+Sipping warm cardamom water or adding a pod to warm elaichi doodh after meals can help settle acid.
+Unlike ginger, which can worsen heartburn in some women, cardamom is a cooling spice that tends to soothe.
+If heartburn is severe or persistent, consult your doctor — there are safe prescription options for pregnancy heartburn.

 About This Guide